WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

 expectation that citizens be forever watchful of their government, and the imbalance of power between consumers and corporations is offset by class action suits and regulatory bureaus--both punitive postures.
-A decentralized system engineered *not* to accumulate power as it grows in size avoids this; web of trust networks in fact increase their credibility as more users provide their assessments as input.
-A decentralized system engineered *not* to concentrate power as it grows in size avoids this; web of trust networks in fact increase their credibility as more users provide their assessments as input.
+A decentralized system engineered *not* to concentrate power as it grows in size avoids this; web of trust networks can in fact increase their credibility as more users provide their assessments as input.

 Distributed, self-sovereign, cryptographic protocols and structures offer potential guarantees and applications that offer significantly more robustness,